-Davenport University's graduate program in Health Informatics and Information Management is an interdisciplinary program providing a unique blend of business, technology and health care graduate education for current health system environments.
-Today's health information management professionals are hybrids who work closely with technology professionals, management professionals and health care providers to ensure the integrity, confidentiality, and appropriate access of health care information.
+Davenport University’s Master of Science in Health Informatics and Information Management is an interdisciplinary program providing a unique blend of business, technology and health care graduate education for current health system environments.
+Today’s health information management professionals are hybrids who work closely with technology professionals, management professionals and health care providers to ensure the integrity, confidentiality, and appropriate access of health care information.
 Reflecting the most contemporary practices in the field, the program is structured to provide multiple perspectives in the development, implementation, and maintenance of information and data systems, data analysis, privacy and security, as well as strategic and operational resource policy and planning.
-This inter-disciplinary program prepares graduates to perform and lead activities related to access, protection, and implementation of systems to analyze and leverage health information into business intelligence for improved decision-making in the information driven, knowledge-based environment.
-Students may select from the basic Master’s degree at 33 credit hours, or may obtain an additional Data Analytics Certificate by taking two additional courses.
+This interdisciplinary program prepares graduates to perform and lead activities related to access, protection, and implementation of systems to analyze and leverage health information into business intelligence for improved decisionmaking in the information-driven, knowledge-based environment.
+Students may select from the basic Master’s degree at 33 credit hours, or may also obtain a Data Analytics Certificate by taking two additional courses.

 When accepted, a student may be required to complete up to three additional courses if the student’s previous academic experiences do not display they have successfully completed courses focused on Anatomy & Physiology, Pathophysiology, and/or Medical Terminology.
 These courses can be completed in conjunction with the program’s core courses but must be completed before the student’s final semester.